fabiomux/kde-servicemenus/compare_with_kompare/README.md

 - Search for *Compare with Kompare*;
 - Click on the *Install* button.

-Also, the *Discover* application can install it, but doesn't allow to select a localized version:
+Also, the *Discover* application can install it:

 - Under Application Addons > Servicemenu;
 - Search for: *Compare with Kompare*;